vispz/psvishnu91.github.io/_posts/ml_notes/2022-10-25-multivariate-calculus.md

 property we can solve the minimum of an **uncontrained optimisation of convex functions** by taking the gradient and setting it to 0.
 > We went from a gradient at a local point to a global property of this function.

-### TODO: Write notes on the KKT conditions and solving primal/dual formulations of convex problems